SlyyCooper/cursorrules-tools/README.md

 ### 3. `cb` (Codebase)

-**Purpose**: Generates comprehensive snapshots of your codebase in a structured format with XML-like tags, providing better context for AI tools.
+**Purpose**: Generates comprehensive snapshots of your codebase in a structured format with XML-like tags, making it easy to share your project with chatbots like ChatGPT or Claude.

 **Features**:
 - Creates a markdown file with your entire codebase structure